Edmonton-Public-Library/LearningPass/README.md

 [x] Server

 [ ] Upload library card list if admin.

 [ ] New route to show available branches.

+[ ] Allow custom settings by partner.
+This would allow a partner to turn off strict checking of address formats or string capitalization.